KaterinaWalter/javadocs/docs/unit1/unit1activities.md

    String adjective1 = scan.nextLine();
    ```

-5. Use string **concatenation** to build your story, this time using the user’s input.
+5. Use string **concatenation** to build your story as before, but this time the variables contain the user’s input.

 6. **Print** the completed story to the console.